oilneck/prml_python/README.md

 # PRML
-These are codes implementing some algorithms introduced in [ Pattern Recognition and Machine Learning ] (Author: C.M.Bishop).
+These are codes implementing some algorithms introduced in  "Pattern Recognition and Machine Learning" (Author: C.M.Bishop).
 Python language used for these implementation.
 ## Required packages
 - python 3
 - numpy